 Labelling EVs to study their uptake is not going to stop being important, instead it will likely increase in importance as more EV therapeutics move towards the market.
 In light of that, improving the efficiency and cleanness of labelling is essential.
 Our qEV columns are an integral part of this puzzle.

-To find out more about qEV columns, visit the qEV overview page or talk to the team.
+To find out more about qEV columns, visit the qEV overview page.